tdevalekar52/CustomerPortal/README.md

 	4. `git remote add origin https://github.com/tdevalekar52/CustomerPortal.git`
 	5. `git add -A`

+# done.. you can do your work nonw...

+# To download changed files and upload your changes follow below steps

-5. when start working on project daily
+6. when start working on project daily
 	1. `git status`
 		(this will show your files status)
 	2. `git pull origin master`
 		(this will download only changed files by others from git)

-6. After changes done do
+7. After changes done do
 	1. `git add -A`
 	2. `git push -u origin master`
 		(this will push your changes on git in modified section)